Aktorius/miriclereach-blog/content/devops/devops-transformation.md

 Docker and Kubernetes normalised **declarative** infrastructure; Terraform and other IaC tools made environments reproducible; feature flags and blue/green deployments reduced blast radius.
 Observability matured beyond logs into metrics and traces.
 Yet many organisations lifted and shifted old behaviours: monthly releases on top of modern platforms, YAML standing in for real ownership.

 **Phase 3: Platform engineering & SRE (2020–today).**
-The centre of gravity moved from individual pipelines to **paved roads**: internal developer platforms with golden paths, self-service environments, and **policy as code** so guardrails replace gatekeepers. **GitOps** made desired state auditable; **progressive delivery** (canary, traffic shifting) made change safer by default. **SRE** brought SLOs, error budgets, and blameless learning so reliability is engineered, not hoped for.
+The centre of gravity moved from individual pipelines to paved roads: internal developer platforms with golden paths, self-service environments, and policy as code so guardrails replace gatekeepers. **GitOps** made desired state auditable; **progressive delivery** (canary, traffic shifting) made change safer by default. **SRE** brought SLOs, error budgets, and blameless learning so reliability is engineered, not hoped for.
 Supply-chain security (SBOMs, signing, provenance) and automated compliance made “secure by default” a platform property.
 Success is measured with **DORA** and flow metrics, lead time, deployment frequency, change failure rate, time to restore, not the number of tickets closed.

 {{< zoomimg
     src="/images/devops/devops-transformation/devops_timeline_full_staggered.svg"